-The Hindu Law is credited to be the most ancient law system which is approximately 6000 years old.
-The sources of Hindu Law can be kept under two headings:-
+The Hindu law is credited to be the most ancient law system (approximately 6000 years old).
+The entirety of the Hindu law is said to be derived from two major sources:

-- Modern Sources: Following are the modern sources of Hindu Law such as Equity, justice and good conscience, Precedent, Legislation.
+- Modern Sources: Equity, justice and good conscience, precedent, legislation.

-Important articles and study material on Hindu Law – Click on the link to Read
+Important articles and study material on Hindu Law – Click on the links to Read

 - Karta – Powers and Duties

 - New Born Son And His Position In Joint Hindu Family

 - Distinction between void and voidable marriage

 - Restitution of Conjugal Rights

 - Desertion as a Ground for Divorce – Explanation with Relevant Case Laws

 Your valuable feedback in the form of comments or any desired inputs are encouraged and always welcome.
 Every contribution toward a goal is valuable, regardless of how small it may be.